 There's far more to Scottish salmon fishing than simply launching your salmon fly out into the river and 'hoping for the best' as the current swings your fly back towards the riverbank.
-If you develop a sense of 'fly mentality' when you're salmon fishing your success levels will increase significantly and I'll elaborate here in what I mean by that.
+If you develop a sense of 'fly awareness' when you're salmon fishing your success levels will increase significantly and I'll elaborate here in what I mean by that.

 Working Your Salmon Fly

 It's important that you keep in mind the basic objective of what you're trying to do with a fly when you present it to the river.
 You're trying to replicate the stream movements of a 'live' creature that pulses, waggles & darts in an attempt to trigger a predatory instinct from a salmon that's not primarily in the river to feed.
 A boring lifeless swing of the fly may sometimes catch you the 'easy fish' but the swim style you should be trying to create should allow you to entice the oldest most educated salmon in the pool (that's seen all) to have a go!

 The Movement Of A Salmon Fly

 With that in mind you should swim your fly at the edge of the river on a short length of leader to observe it for natural movement before you even begin fishing with it and don't fish it if it has none.
 When the relevance of this obsession really hits home you'll not fish a fly that doesn't move well as you'll have witnessed the added attention salmon will give to a fly that has natural movement of its own.
 This is the starting point of the thought process that will ultimately turn you from a salmon fly fisher to a salmon hooking machine!

 The Depth Of Your Salmon Fly